bourbonfgiles/dotfiles/readme.md

 Once done, check in `~/.cargo/bin/`

 From here you can run `plugin add ~/.cargo/bin/nu_plugin_gstat`.
 If you run into issues with `libgit2.so.1.8`, just curl and compile the version showing in the error.

+LSP and linter installation in Neovim using :LspInstall

 Configure the eza theme:
 `ln -sf "/home/giles/repos/personal/eza-themes/themes/tokyonight.yml" ~/.config/eza/theme.yml`

-Grab anything on the GUI.